 Bierre and Cunningham describe how, now in private hands, house prices rose faster than inflation, home ownership fell despite most people in rental properties preferring to own their own home for security and as a means of improving the quality of their housing.
-With respect to quality of housing:

-Our housing standards were essentially set by the Housing Improvement Regulations of 1947; extraordinarily, these still apply today.
-Two-thirds of our current housing stock was built before insulation standards for new buildings were introduced in 1977 after the first oil shock.
-And even these very minimal regulations of existing dwellings have been poorly enforced; local councils site a number of reasons for their inaction, such as few alternatives for occupants of poor housing, a lack of resources and unclear legislation.
-Light-handed building regulation from the 1990s onwards has not improved matters; modern buildings are thus likely to have their own set of quality issues, alongside those manifested in older buildings.
-Inadequate regulation and enforcement of housing standards coupled with high rates of deferred maintenance, have led to serious problems in the quality of New Zealand's housing stock overall.
-Older rental accommodation is in the poorest condition; over 50 per cent of renters reported one or more major problems with their dwelling compared to 28 per cent of owner occupiers.
+Building legislation did not change much and even very minimal regulations of existing dwellings have been poorly enforced.
+The authors relate how 'Older rental accommodation is in the poorest condition; over 50 per cent of renters reported one or more major problems with their dwelling compared to 28 per cent of owner occupiers.
 Over two-thirds of children are living in poverty...
 Perhaps unsurprisingly, New Zealand is seen internationally as having notably poor housing standards - a genuine outlier in the developed world (Howden-Chapman, Bierre, and Cunningham, 2013, pg., 113).

 It was not the case that landlords invested in improving the quality of their housing.
-They sat on the housing and profited from people paying them money to live in their slums.
 In New Zealand Poor quality housing and overcrowding has been described as leading to: